magento/merchdocs/src/system/data-schedule-export.md

     ![Scheduled export file information]({% link images/images-ee/data-transfer-scheduled-export-file-information.png %}){: .zoom}
     _Export File Information_

     {:.bs-callout-info}
-    If remote storage like Amazon S3 is enabled, `Local Server` **Server Type** is automatically switched to `Remote Storage`.
+    When remote storage is enabled, the `Local Server` **Server Type** automatically switches to `Remote Storage`.

 1. Enter the **File Directory** where the export file is to be saved as follows:

    - For Local Server, enter a relative path within the Magento installation.
 For example, `var/export`.
-If remote storage such as Amazon S3 is configured, use `import_export/export`.
+If the Remote storage module is configured, use `import_export/export`.
    - For Remote FTP server, enter the full URL and path to the target folder on the destination server.

 ## Step 3: Configure the Export Failed Emails